-n the absence of any agreement or arrangement, would your country consider the Convention as the legal basis for mutual law enforcement cooperation in respect of the offences covered by it (art.
+In the absence of any agreement or arrangement, would your country consider the Convention as the legal basis for mutual law enforcement cooperation in respect of the offences covered by it (art.
 27, para.
 2)?
+[Sudan: reference to article 16, para 5, subpara. a]

 Yes No